 After a masterful album release, GET OVER HERE is an extremely consistent mini-album release that meets our expectations even if it does not have the same power and quality previous entries in his repertoire have.
 With that being said, the full score this album gets despite weaker entries within the album is a result about the mini-album as a whole.
 Consistency in sound throughout the album, the nostalgic sound, the tasteful way in which classic music trends were explored in this release and Kakihara’s skillful performances make this release as a whole sound close to perfect.

 This is a mini-album that does not stray much away from the sound of previous iterations in his repertoire, bringing funk, jazz, classic rock and disco to the table however giving a different twist to it.

-In our books, this mini-album is an improvement over music genres and types of song structures that he had previously explored.
+In my books, this mini-album is an improvement over music genres and types of song structures that he had previously explored.

 There is a lingering alluring vibe in Kakihara’s songs, something noticeable in tracks such as Get over you… and wunderwolle nacht.
 Although both aren’t necessarily an emulation of Last Lady (song featured on Tetsuya Kakihara’s I for U), it still had that touch in the instrumentals that made the songs shift from danceable funk-rock tunes from suggestive tracks in several occasions.

 As far as best tracks go, wunderwolle nacht takes the crown.
 This song encompasses so many of Kakihara’s strong points as a solo artist that is only natural for it to stand out in this mini-album.